A Guide to the 10 Best Themed Afternoon Teas in London

 When: Daily, though hours vary based on day of the week.

 Good to know: They can accommodate dietary requirements if you let them know in advance.
-This is one you HAVE to book in advance.
+This is also one you HAVE to book in advance, as it does frequently sell out.

 The Drawing Rooms at The Ampersand, South Kensington